 After army, he joined the SSC in 1978.
 He spent two decades at the Sports for All and Sports Excellence departments.
-It was there that Alan could once again focus on his deep-seated again focus on his deep-seated passion for sports, albeit on the "other side of the fence".
-He shares: "I travelled to major competitions like the Asian Games, Southeast Asian (SEA) Games and the Commonwealth Games around the world as a
+It was there that Alan could once again focus on his deep-seated passion for sports, albeit on the "other side of the fence".
+He shares: "I travelled to major competitions like the Asian Games, Southeast Asian (SEA) Games and the Commonwealth

-AS A STRATEGY TO BETTER A PERSON, TO INCULCATE VALUES AND BUILD CHARACTER.
+66 SPORTS CAN BE USED AS A STRATEGY TO BETTER A PERSON, TO INCULCATE VALUES AND BUILD CHARACTER.